Affiliate links on Android Authority may earn us a commission. Learn more.

 - Expectant mothers: Women looking to stay active and maintain their fitness throughout pregnancy can tap into the app’s stretching and strength training workouts specifically designed for pregnant users.

 - Seniors: Users interested in strengthening their muscles for everyday tasks will benefit from the app’s content for older individuals.
-Older adult courses focus on flexibility, coordination, stamina, and stability.
+Newer adult courses focus on flexibility, coordination, stamina, and stability.

 - Frequent walkers: Regular walkers looking for in-ear entertainment will love the Time to Walk collection on Apple Fitness Plus.
 This feature brings inspirational stories from big names right to listeners’ ears.